thenewdarling/Spellbook/Class Features/Starry Form.md

 At 2nd level, you gain the ability to harness constellations’ power to alter your form.
 As a bonus action, you can expend a use of your [[Wild Shape]] feature to take on a starry form, rather than transforming into a beast.

 While in your starry form, you retain your game statistics, but your body becomes luminous; your joints glimmer like stars, and glowing lines connect them as on a star chart.
 This form sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
 The form lasts for 10 minutes.
-It ends early if you dismiss it (no action required), are incapacitated, die, or use this feature again.
+It ends early if you dismiss it (no action required), are [[incapacitated]], die, or use this feature again.

 Whenever you assume your starry form, choose which of the following constellations glimmers on your body; your choice gives you certain benefits while in the form: